davyzhang/agw/README.md

 }
 ```
 -
-- If returned body is string or number type, it will be returned as a plaintext instead of a json object with quotes
+- If a returned body is a pure string or number, it will be returned as a plaintext instead of a json object with quotes
 - Context is working as expected.

 ###TODO